wsphd/csun-rsp/strategic-alignment.md

     * **Potential Alignment** - A larger set of resources and capabilities should be expected to meet the needs of a very diverse campus.

   * Equity-Driven - Approach all aspects of the Framework through an equity lens, identifying and addressing disparities in every decision, strategy and action.
-    * **Potential Alignment** - Affinity groups, such as the [Minority Serving-Cyberinfrastructure Consortium](https://ms-cc.org/) (MS-CC), exists specifically to assist institions to assist MSI/HSI instiutions.
+    * **Potential Alignment** - Affinity groups, such as the [Minority Serving-Cyberinfrastructure Consortium](https://ms-cc.org/) (MS-CC), exist specifically to assist MSI/HSI institutions.

   * Data-Informed - Use data to inform recommendations, leveraging analytical insights to refine the approach and measure outcomes.
     * **Potential Alignment** - Resources such as NRP, CSU Tide, and ACCESS Resource Providers such as IU Jetstream2 all provide usage data.